Thanhbinh1905/Python-NetGameCenter/README.md

    -  Install libs for Python:
      + Flask: pip install flask
      + PypyODBC: pip install pypyodbc
-2. Change variables in Connectdb.py to locate to yoủ database
+2. Change variables in Connectdb.py to locate to your database
 3. Run app.py